 - Place cashews in a small bowl and cover with very hot water.
 Set aside.

 - Heat oil in a skillet over medium heat.
 Add onion and a pinch of salt and cook for 5 minutes, or until translucent.
-Add garlic powder, salt, turmeric, paprika, and red pepper flakes, stirring for a minute.
+Add garlic powder, salt, turmeric, and paprika, stirring for a minute.
 Carefully transfer onion mixture to a blender.